scollinselliott/eratosthenes/README.md

 - `gibbs_ad()` estimates the marginal density of the date of events in sequences and absolute constraints (*t.p./a.q*).
-- `gibbs_ad_type()` estimates densities of the date of the production, use, and deposition of a specified artifact type, given seuqences and cosntraints.
+- `gibbs_ad_type()` estimates densities of the date of the production, use, and deposition of a specified artifact type, given sequences and constraints.

 See the section [Evaluating Displacement](#evaluating-displacement) below for tools on assessing the effective influence of events upon each